How and when will I find out if my extenuating circumstances claim has been accepted?

 Upon successful submission of a claim, the claim reference number will appear on screen with confirmation that the claim has been submitted, along with an explanation that details of the claim have been sent to your QM email address.
 You will be able to track the progress of the claim and view a record of the email via the main Extenuating Circumstances page in MySIS by clicking on Claims Under Consideration; the full details of the claim can then be displayed by clicking on View.

 Any claims that have been started but are no longer needed should be deleted, so that your

 department are aware those claims are not pending submission

-If your School require additional information or evidence, they will return the claim to you with an explanation of what they need and you will receive an email instructing you to check your Extenuating Circumstances page where a ‘Claims Requiring Further Information’ section will have appeared.
-This will display details of the School’s request, along with a link to a reply screen that allows you to send further information or upload additional evidence as required.
+If your School require additional information, they will return the claim to you with an explanation of what they need and you will receive an email instructing you to check your Extenuating Circumstances page where a ‘Claims Requiring Further Information’ section will have appeared.
+This will display details of the School’s request, along with a link to a reply screen that allows you to send further information.

 Once a decision has been applied to a claim the details will be sent to you via email to your QM email address.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.